-Super Armor and Slow Super Armor are spirit effects in Super Smash Bros.
+Super Armor and Slow Super Armor are Spirit effects introduced in Super Smash Bros.
 Ultimate.
-Hence their names, they give their user universal super armor that cannot be disrupted until very high percentages.
-The early Ultimate metagame was dominated by Super Armor and Slow Super Armor; as a result of their overcentralization and the advantage they gave to super heavyweights, they were quickly banned.
+Hence their names, they provide their users with universal super armor that cannot be disrupted (barring high-knockback attacks at later percentages).
+Super Armor and Slow Super Armor are generally banned from online tournaments, and are considered part of the “big five” alongside Autoheal, Great Autoheal, and Armor Knight.

 Super Armor and Slow Super Armor grant their user super armor that can only be interrupted by high-knockback attacks.
 This means that the user usually must sustain damage before their super armor can be disrupted.
 As a result, these effects work best with heavyweight fighters; when they are eventually launched through their super armor, they will be able to more easily recover thanks to their high endurance.